If Democrats Can Lose in Virginia, They Can Lose Almost Anywhere

 Youngkin’s campaign could serve as a model for how Republicans running in Democratic-leaning areas can navigate the politics of Trump.
 Youngkin somehow succeeded by splitting the difference on the most polarizing political figure of the era: He neither repudiated nor fully embraced the former president.
 In ads, the private-equity CEO “flipped eggs, shot basketball, [and] looked goofy,” says Mark Bergman, a Democratic strategist who advised outgoing Governor Ralph Northam’s campaign.
 “That is the pathway for Republicans.”
 McAuliffe’s attempt to center his final appeal on the specter of Trump failed to match a similar effect in deep-blue California, where Governor Gavin Newsom defeated a recall effort in September after nationalizing the race.
 Youngkin proved to be a far more difficult foil, however, than did the conservative radio host Larry Elder or the other contenders in California.

 Worse news for Democrats is that the coalition of voters that helped Biden win in 2020 may be falling apart.
 Democrats made enormous progress in America’s suburbs in the past five years, peeling off white, college-educated men and women from the Republican Party.
-But Tuesday’s results suggest that this progress was only temporary—maybe Democrats merely rented the suburbs from the GOP, instead of buying them outright.
+But tonight’s results suggest that this progress was only temporary—maybe Democrats merely rented the suburbs from the GOP, instead of buying them outright.

 Democrats “should own the suburbs,” Suhas Subramanyam, a member of the House of Delegates who attended the watch party, told us.
 “I don’t know why they don’t … Republicans did not run a moderate campaign.”
 Subramanyam was elected to the Virginia House in 2019.
-“I’ve grown up politically in a world where Democrats are shoe-ins because of Donald Trump,” he said.
-But with McAuliffe’s apparent defeat, that’s no longer the case.
+“I’ve grown up politically in a world where Democrats are shoo-ins because of Donald Trump,” he said.
+But with McAuliffe’s loss, that’s no longer the case.
 So many swing voters in the suburbs “have dipped their toe in” the Democratic Party, Subramanyam said.
 “But they’re not ready to jump in.”

 Youngkin was a good candidate.
 He put on a fleece vest and convinced Virginians that voting for him wouldn’t be nearly as bad as supporting Trump, says Nick Gothard, the executive director of the Loudoun County Democratic Committee.
-Republicans in Virginia felt “a sense of hope for once,” he added, and Tuesday’s election shows that “they’re not going to go quietly.”
+Republicans in Virginia felt “a sense of hope for once,” he added, and tonight’s election shows that “they’re not going to go quietly.”

 Or maybe the Democrats’ missing ingredient in Virginia this year was simply Trump.
 When The Atlantic interviewed McAuliffe in 2019, he wasn’t shy about crediting the then-president for a large share of the Democrats’ success in electing Northam to replace him as governor in 2017 and giving the party its state-legislative majorities.
 “I can’t overstate to you what Trump meant to us,” McAuliffe said at the time.
 “I’d like to say it was all the great things all of us had done, but it was Trump, Trump, Trump.”
 That thinking clearly influenced McAuliffe’s strategy in the closing weeks of the race, as he and Biden practically dared Trump to come to Virginia on Youngkin’s behalf.
 But Trump stayed away.
-He wasn’t in office, nor was he on the ballot, and the formula that Democrats had used to gain power in Virginia—and, last year, in Washington—apparently couldn’t help them keep it.
+He wasn’t in office, nor was he on the ballot, and the formula that Democrats had used to gain power in Virginia—and, last year, in Washington—couldn’t help them keep it.

 Shortly after 9 p.m., after the race had begun to appear unsalvageable for McAuliffe, Savaglio took the stage again.
 “Loudoun County!
 How are we feeling tonight?”
 The crowd, which had thinned considerably by then, was mostly quiet.
 A handful of attendees offered weak cheers.
 Loudoun County itself had recorded one of the highest turnout rates in the state.
 McAuliffe had won here, and every single Democratic delegate in the area had been reelected.
 The party’s volunteers had done the work.
-But it probably wasn’t enough.
+But it wasn’t enough.